 Our hotel, the mid-range Hotel Castropol, was located directly in the heart of the shoe district, apparently, and adjacent to both the jewelry district, on one side, and the glamorous photocopying, paper, and various paper products district on the other.
 We were only 5 blocks from the Zocalo, though.

-Best 4 Things to Do on a 2-Day Trip to Mexico City
+The 4 Best Things to Do on a 2-Day Trip to Mexico City

 Wander the Zocalo